sskorc/docker-silex/README.md

 ```

 ### Test the app
-Curl or open in a web browser path based on IP address followed by `/hello/World` eg.:
+Curl or open in a web browser URL based on IP address followed by `/hello/World` eg.:

 ```
 curl http://172.17.0.5/hello/World